McAuliffe-Fisk House

 For 130 years people have been walking, driving cars or horses and carriages into Fairport and admired the home at 100 West Church Street.
 The long wrap-around porch invites one to sit, relax and watch the world go by…or have coffee and watch the 4th of July Parade.

-The house has a front gabled roof with smaller east and west wings and 2 story bay windows.
+The house has a front-gabled roof with smaller east and west wings and two-story bay windows.

 Built in 1872

 Nelson Lewis built 100 West Church Street in 1872.
-The structure has had few changes to the house since it was built and has been meticulously restored inside and out.
+The house has had very few changes to it since it was built and has been meticulously restored inside and out.

 Folk Victorian

-The McAuliffe-Fisk House has many folk Victorian characteristics; front gabled roof with smaller east and west wings and 2 story bay windows.
-Note, the way the shutters open to a triangle shape so they open the window area.
-The shutters have louvers and swing on hinges.
-The shutters have 3 panels to accommodate the long height of the windows.
-There are simple window surrounds with a simple pediment above.
+The McAuliffe-Fisk House has many Folk Victorian characteristics: front gabled roof with smaller east and west wings and two-story bay windows.
+There are four sets of two shutters that are hinged, so that they fold into a triangle shape to allow more light into each window.
+The shutters have three sections to accommodate the long height of the windows.
+There are simple window surrounds with a crown above.

 The porches are a significant detail of this house.
-The front porch has 1 story Classical porch columns with flat porch spindles.
+The front porch has one-story Classical porch columns with flat porch spindles.
 The east side porch has unusual post supports, which are flat with a curved cut out which matches the curved trim on the front door and brackets.

 The center gable has a Romanesque style louvered arched vent surrounded with a drip mold.
 The front door shows Italianate influence - paired front doors with curved windows and trim.